Roy, ArundhatiOverview

 )

-5 editions published in 2003 in English and Spanish and held by 910 libraries worldwide "Roy's new essay collection, War Talk, highlights the global rise of militarism and religious and racial violence.
-Against the backdrop of nuclear brinkmanship between India and Pakistan, the horrific massacre of Muslims in Gujarat, and U.S. demands for an ever-expanding war on terror, she calls into question the equation of nation and ethnicity."--BOOK JACKET.
+"Roy's new essay collection, War Talk, highlights the global rise of militarism and religious and racial violence.
+Against the backdrop of nuclear brinkmanship between India and Pakistan, the horrific massacre of Muslims in Gujarat, and U.S. demands for an ever-expanding war on terror, she calls into question the equation of nation and ethnicity."--Jacket

 Book